 In past, various studies have reported about the adverse impact of node positivity on survival[4,15,29].
-From AJCC 8th, N classification of GBC was modified with more emphasis laid on number rather than location of involved nodes.
-Suspicious or confirmed involvement of lymph nodes is also one of the indications of neoadjuvant therapy[30].
-In our study 32 % of operated patients had pathological involvement of lymph nodes but it did not affect survival or recurrence on multivariate analysis.
-LN sampling was adequate with median LN harvest of 9.
-Seventy three percent of node positive patients completed intended adjuvant therapy.
-This might explain partly why lymph node positivity did not affect survival and recurrence in present study.
+From the AJCC 8th edition, N classification of GBC was modified with more emphasis laid on the number rather than the location of involved nodes.
+Suspicious or confirmed involvement of lymph nodes is also one of the indications for neoadjuvant therapy[30].
+In our study, 32 % of operated patients had pathological involvement of lymph nodes but it did not affect survival or recurrence on multivariate analysis.
+LN sampling was adequate, with a median LN harvest of 9.
+Seventy-three percent of node positive patients completed intended adjuvant therapy.
+This might explain partly why lymph node positivity did not affect survival and recurrence in the present study.

 Multimodality treatment

-Chemotherapy is used as an adjunct to surgery in several settings of GBC: (1) As adjuvant therapy after surgical resection, with or without radiation to minimize recurrence; and (2) As neoadjuvant therapy in locally advanced GBC to downstage disease and select good biology tumors for surgery.
-Due to rarity of GBC in west, the data is often clubbed with other biliary malignancies which leads to heterogeneity of data and hampers their applicability to GBC.
+Chemotherapy is used as an adjunct to surgery in several settings of GBC: (1) As adjuvant therapy after surgical resection, with or without radiation to minimize recurrence; and (2) as neoadjuvant therapy in locally advanced GBC to downstage disease and select good biology tumors for surgery.
+Due to the rarity of GBC in the West, the data is often clubbed with other biliary malignancies, which leads to heterogeneity of data and hampers their applicability to GBC.
 Recently published studies from high volume centres have highlighted the need of multimodality management of GBC patients for further improvement in outcomes (Table 4).

 Neoadjuvant chemotherapy

-Neoadjuvant therapy for GBC is still not standardized in terms of indications, regimen and duration.
-Institutions follow their own protocols based on the local data in absence of randomized trials.
+Neoadjuvant therapy for GBC is still not standardized in terms of indications, regimen, and duration.
+Institutions follow their own protocols based on the local data in the absence of randomized trials.
 The most suitable cases for implementation of NACT in GBC would be incidental GBC patients with residual mass on imaging or evidence of bile spillage during index surgery or locally advanced GBC where R0 resection is not feasible.
-Locally advanced GBC usually refers to T3 with extensive liver involvement, T4 tumors or those with any T stage and nodal involvement on imaging.
+Locally advanced GBC usually refers to T3 tumors with extensive liver involvement, T4 tumors, or those with any T stage and nodal involvement on imaging.

-No randomized control trial has been conducted till date to test efficacy of neoadjuvant therapy in GBC.
-A recent systematic analysis reviewed 8 studies, out of which 5 were from India and only 2 were prospective studies.
-This calls attention to the paucity of literature on neoadjuvant therapy for GBC[31].
-The median OS for locally advanced cases that undergo curative resection following neoadjuvant therapy is found to be significantly better than those who did not have surgery following neoadjuvant therapy[30,31].
-In one of the largest studies, on retrospective review of 160 patients, Chaudhari et al[30] reported a response rate of 52% with surgery feasible in 41% of cases.
-In another study from same centre, 74% of patients who received neoadjuvant therapy could undergo R0 resection[4].
-In a study from west, Creasy et al[15] showed a median survival of 50 mo in locally advanced GBC patients who underwent surgery after preoperative gemcitabine based chemotherapy.
-In our study neoadjuvant therapy cohort had poor survival due to advanced nature of disease in this subclass.
+No randomized control trial has been conducted till date to test the efficacy of neoadjuvant therapy in GBC.
+A recent systematic analysis reviewed eight studies, out of which five were from India and only two were prospective studies.
+This calls attention to the paucity of the literature on neoadjuvant therapy for GBC[31].
+The median OS for locally advanced cases that undergo curative resection following neoadjuvant therapy is found to be significantly better than that of patients who did not have surgery following neoadjuvant therapy[30,31].
+In one of the largest studies, on a retrospective review of 160 patients, Chaudhari et al[30] reported a response rate of 52% with surgery feasible in 41% of cases.
+In another study from the same centre, 74% of patients who received neoadjuvant therapy could undergo R0 resection[4].
+In a study from the West, Creasy et al[15] showed a median survival of 50 mo in locally advanced GBC patients who underwent surgery after preoperative gemcitabine based chemotherapy.
+In our study, the neoadjuvant therapy cohort had a poor survival due to the advanced nature of the disease in this subclass.
 However, 57% of patients with locally advanced disease initially could undergo surgery after NACT.
 Improvement in chemotherapeutic drug regimen with possible addition of targeted therapy might further improve resectability rate in future.

 Adjuvant chemotherapy